HITECHCRIME/HC_SG223_Circles/README.md

 (what's)
-better the reason to draw all your circles for wishes that won't be filled out
+better the reason to draw all your circles for wishes that won't be fulfilled

 salt it out
 salt it out before other rituals